Who can apply?

 All volunteers accepted to go to Tanzania as part of the International Travel Team are expected to raise $4000 to help cover living expenses and project costs during the placement.

 To help ensure that financial constraints are not a barrier to qualified volunteers SIHA has a Fundraising Coordinator that works alongside volunteers to develop a personal fundraising plan and help plan and execute various individual and group fundraising activities.

 What type of work can I expect to be doing in Tanzania?

-Tasks include: meeting with community partners, online researching, participating in and facilitating strategic planning meetings and planning, implementing, and evaluating our projects.
+Tasks may include meeting with community partners, online researching, participating in and facilitating strategic planning meetings, and planning, implementing, and evaluating our projects.

-What month does the International team arrive in and depart from Tanzania?
+What month does the International team arrive and depart from Tanzania?

 The International Team usually leaves Canada in mid-May and arrives back home early to mid-August.
 To check out past teams experiences, check out the International Travel Team’s blog!